SpenserKao/Refactored-WML2au-TechDoco-in-AngularJS/README.md

 Two ways of reviewing code: through Plnkr [2] or GitHub [3].

 # Technologies in use
-AngularJS and HTML combined, the duet fulfill MVC (Model-View-Controller) pattern, where HTML define# Search Flickr with AngularJS
+AngularJS and HTML combined, the duet fulfill MVC (Model-View-Controller) pattern, where HTML defines view, and AngularJS implements model and controller.
-An Application to Search Flickr with AngularJS as user interface building tool.

 ## AngularJS
 Angular JS ver 1.2.0 has be utilised in this application, noteworthily following directives have been employed: